 So, what’s being done about all this deception and lying?
 Companies like Amazon, Hilton, and Trip Advisor are hiring researchers who have developed software to spot fake reviews.
 A team from Cornell has come up with an algorithm that can spot fake reviews 90% of the time (New York Times article 8/20/2011).
 Software engineers at the University of Illinois have developed a program called GS Rank, or Group Spam Rank, that targets groups who write fake reviews.
-And yet another approach has been developed by a team of researchers from the Stage University of New York at Stony Brook.
+And yet another approach It becomes difficult for the government to monitor the activities since the gamblers can access the casino games from other countries. has been developed by a team of researchers from the Stage University of New York at Stony Brook.
 You can read about their work here.

 On Yelp’s blog page, the company lays out their anti-fake review strategy, which uses shaming sting operations, and automated software called the “review filter.”
 TripAdvisor also uses software to spot fake reviews and then marks the guilty businesses with a Red Badge that warns users that the reviews may not be genuine (see blog.reviewinc.com).Algarvedailynews.com reports that about 13,000 of Trip Advior’s reviews “fall into a questionable category every day.”
 The Advertising Standards Authority ordered TripAdvisor to remove the slogan “reviews you can trust”, because so many of their reviews are fake.